-Well other than eating donuts, you also worked with Brody Dalle on her new song.
+Well, donut eating aside, you also worked with Brody Dalle on her new song.

 Yeah, actually Brody and I worked together on two songs.
 One for her record, the track “Meet the Foetus,” and then she sang on a Garbage track which is going to be released exclusively for Record Store Day.

 Well, you know I’m very biased, because I love her as a woman, but I also find her a pretty exciting artist, and the kind of artist who hasn’t been given a lot of column space over the last decade.
 Girls like Brody, who are pointing their nose at the mainstream, are rare right now, and it was a privilege for me to work with her and hear her sing.
 It literally brought me to the brink of tears, because it was so wild and feral sounding.
-To hear that power coming out of a woman is so rare right now, so it was exciting for me.
 The thing people don’t really know about Brody is that she’s also a great guitarist.
 She can really play, she’s not just up there posing with a guitar.
 She’s a very talented musician, and a very generous one.
 I can’t say enough good things about her.

 Are there any other women in music right now who you find inspiring?
-I saw you posted on Facebook about Perfect Pussy and Cherry Glazerr, who I love.
+I saw that you posted on Facebook about Perfect Pussy and Cherry Glazerr.

 It’s kind of what I was touching on earlier, I feel like there has been such a dearth of female provocateurs over the last decade.
 It’s been wonderful to watch women dominate the pop charts — to truly dominate — but unfortunately we’ve had to pay a price for that kind of success, which is that the less malleable female musician has really been pushed aside.
 We haven’t heard a lot from women coming from more of a “punk” ethos, for lack of a better term.
 So I’m excited to see an underground swell of girls with a lot of attitude and a lot to say.
 They’re using their intellect as opposed to their assholes.
 I’m so sick of over-sexualized imagery right now.
 When women first took it and ran with it it felt very exciting, but now it feels sort of tedious.
 I want to hear what women have to say as opposed to what they look like in a bikini.

 Where do you look to find that sort of music?
-Any particular blogs?
+Are their any blogs you particularly enjoy?

 Yeah, but word of mouth mainly.
 I’m a musician so I know a lot of other musicians, and people talk.
 So it’s really a mixture of websites, and word of mouth — the way anybody would find good music, I guess.

-Why do think there’s such a dearth of musicians like Brody?
-What’s the biggest issue facing young women these days?
+Why do think there’s such a dearth of young female musicians like Brody?

 I think the focus has been on pop music for a decade or so.
 I have this theory which I’ve talked about a lot, which is that the world got really conservative after September 11, and so for a decade it just sort of shut down.
 Just wanted disposable, happy music.
 The status quo wasn’t looking to be challenged, because everyone had become so scared by September 11 and the havoc it wreaked around the world and on the world economies.
 Radio programming got conservative, and so pop music ruled supreme.
 I think people are a little sickened of sweet pop music and are looking for something different.
 They don’t necessarily know what for, but they’re looking for something different.
 And what’s different right now is something that we haven’t heard for a long time.
 We haven’t heard a lot of provocative ideas and music coming out for a long time.